"Tin can you hear me now?"

 - Exactly what the boys use to communicate with the girl across the street in 3 Ninjas.

 - Scary Movie 2 parodied this.
 After getting high-tech goggles and weapons, the heroes didn't have enough money for cell phones.
-So they used tin cans.
-Tin cans that have only about 3 feet of string between them.
+So they used Dixie cups.
+Dixie cups that have only about 3 feet of string between them.
+Cindy still attempts to use them when she and Buddy are trapped in a freezer.

 - Shaggy and Scooby-Doo do this in Monsters Unleashed, except Scooby gets confused and holds the can to his mouth when he should be listening and to his ear when he should be talking.